AgoraIO-Community/AgoraWebSDK-NG/README.md

 # AgoraWebSDK NG

-# **This Project has been deprecated and archived.
+# **AS Web NG SDK have been offically released from [here](https://docs.agora.io/en/Interactive%20Broadcast/release_web_ng?platform=Web).
+This Demo Project has been deprecated and archived.
 We will stop maintain it.
-Please look at https://github.com/AgoraIO/API-Examples-Web for latest Agora Samples.**
+Please look at https://github.com/AgoraIO/API-Examples-Web for latest Agora Web SDK Samples.**

 *English | [简体中文](README.cn.md)*